NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          NCfl = number of conditioned floor levels number of conditioned floor levels in the residence including conditioned basements,

          Bsmnt = presence (1.0) or absence (0.0) of an unconditioned basement in the residence.
+If a building has both a conditioned and unconditioned basement on the same level, Bsmnt = 0 to avoid double counting.

   .. [#] PipingLength is the length of hot water piping from the hot water heater to the farthest hot water fixture, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any).
   .. [#] Additional drain water heat recovery inputs are described in :ref:`water_heater_dwhr`.